-Practicing meditation is a key point of applying the Buddhist Dharma.
-And here, Phakchok Rinpoche explains, we need to approach Dharma practice gradually because most of us have a number of bad habits.
+Practicing meditation is a key point of applying Buddhist Dharma.
+And many other traditions also feature meditation.
+Phakchok Rinpoche suggests that we need to approach practice gradually because most of us have a number of bad habits.
 First of all, we tend to get easily distracted.
 Isn’t that true?
 Do you find yourself losing track of your mind?
 In our busy lives and on-demand worlds, we have so many distractions competing for our attention.
 So, this habit of being carried away by distraction causes us a lot of anxiety, stress, and unhappiness.
 We often find that we can’t just rest our minds, right?

 Take some time now to check your own mind — right now — are you distracted?
 Are you doing something else while you read this blog post?
 It is good to check yourself and honestly assess your situation.